janekkkk/es6-jspm-gulp-example/README.md

 # ES6 + JSPM + Gulp Boilerplate

 > A boilerplate for developing ES6+ apps using JSPM & Gulp.
-> Some changes were made to the original repository to match my workflow
+> Some changes were made to the original repository to match my workflow.

 ## JSPM